awsdocs/iam-user-guide/doc_source/reference_policies_examples_dynamodb_specific-table.md

 # Amazon DynamoDB: Allows Access to a Specific Table<a name="reference_policies_examples_dynamodb_specific-table"></a>

 This example shows how you might create a policy that allows full access to the `MyTable` DynamoDB table\.
 This policy grants the permissions necessary to complete this action from the AWS API or AWS CLI only\.
-To use this policy, replace the red italicized text in the example policy with your own information\.
+To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.

 **Important**
 This policy allows all actions that can be performed on a DynamoDB table\.
 To review these actions, see [DynamoDB API Permissions: Actions, Resources, and Conditions Reference](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/api-permissions-reference.html) in the* Amazon DynamoDB Developer Guide*\.
 You could provide the same permissions by listing each individual action\.
 However, if you use the wildcard \(`*`\) in the `Action` element, such as `"dynamodb:List*"`, then you don't have to update your policy if DynamoDB adds a new List action\.